Employment and Workforce

 Start your journey here.
 Kansas is the perfect place for a low cost of living and to do business.
 Visit the Kansas Department of Commerce to learn more about the Kansas edge.

 The Workforce Centers of South Central Kansas are a one-stop resource for job seekers and employers.
-At the Workforce Centers JOB SEEKERS will find the tools and training needed to build a successful career and EMPLOYERS will find help with their hiring, training, or human resources needs.
+At the Workforce Centers job seekers will find the tools and training needed to build a successful career and employers will find help with their hiring, training, or human resources needs.
 Because many local, state, and federal organizations help provide these valuable services, most are available free of charge.
+Partnering with KANSASWORKS to grow the talent pipeline in Kansas.

 Workforce Development Programs